-- 2.1 This can be 'a Director, Head of Service, Service Manager or Equivalent' (see Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 SI No 521 in force on 06/04/10).
+2.1 This can be 'a Director, Head of Service, Service Manager or Equivalent' (see Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 SI No 521 in force on 06/04/10).
 Therefore for the purposes of this Policy the authorising Officer shall be an officer of one of those ranks who may be appointed by the Council's Monitoring Officer (the Executive Director of Governance and Resources) to hold the position of 'Authorising Officer'.
-At the moment only the Monitoring Officer and the Director of Neighbourhoods and Operations (Ian Saxon) hold this rank. - 2.2 Even the Chief Executive requires approval by the Council's Monitoring Officer before he can undertaken an authorisation.
-The Surveillance Monitoring Officer (also the Director of Governance and Pensions) and the other Authorising Officer are named as Regular Users.
+At the moment only the Monitoring Officer and the Assistant Executive Director of Place hold this rank.